lucasm/lucasm/README.md

 ## Open source

-Due to contractual reasons, I use GitHub only for open source contributions, see below 👇🏻
+Due to contractual reasons, I only use GitHub for open source contributions.
+See below 👇🏻

 - Technical Translations: [MDN Web Docs](https://github.com/mdn/)